shrutic11/Foundry-Fund-Me-23/README.md

 ## Solidity Libraries

-- **Chainlink AggregatorV3Interface**: This interface is used for fetching ETH to USD price feeds provided by Chainlink.

 - **PriceConverter**: A custom library used to convert ETH to USD based on the ETH to USD price feed obtained from Chainlink.

 - **console** from `forge-std/Script.sol`: This is a library used for console logging.